ading2210/website/README.md

 This repository provides the source code for [ading.fr.to](https://ading.fr.to).

-This repository is licensed under the
+This repository is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/legalcode).